What is irritable bowel syndrome?

 One of the most common symptoms of IBS is abdominal discomfort or pain.
 You may experience stomach cramping after eating a meal.
 It may get better after you have a bowel movement.

-This pain or discomfort may be caused by extra-sensitive nerves in your gut, suggest experts from the National Institute of Diabetes and Digestive and Kidney Diseases.
-If you have IBS, your brain may process pain signals from your bowel differently than normal.
+This pain or discomfort may be caused by extra-sensitive nerves in your gut, suggest experts from the

 If your stomach often feels bloated, it may be a sign of IBS.
 Abdominal bloating causes your midsection to feel tight and full.
 Your stomach may also look visibly swollen.